New Requirement for Travel to Europe

 The European Travel Information and Authorization System (ETIAS) is delayed until at least May 2025.

 I’m not surprised the European Union pushed back the launch of ETIAS for more than a year.
 The new visa waiver for travel to any of the 27 Schengen Area countries has been postponed numerous times since 2020.
 The main reason for the delay is that implementation requires the building of a new IT infrastructure in Europe: the Entry/Exit System (EES).
-This will replace the current manual passport stamping with electronic registration requiring a prior background check.
+This will replace the current manual passport stamping with electronic registration, which will require a prior background check.

 Americans, Canadians, as well as citizens from other Schengen-visa-exempt countries, will have more than another year to enjoy European travel without applying for the electronic waiver.
 Until ETIAS is implemented, all you need is a valid passport to enjoy 90 days out of every 180 days in the Schengen Area.